|

 and Rampart Street (Miss Arlow's).
 Most of these were monthly

 preaching places, some were fortnightly and a number quarterly.
+Services were also conducted regularly over many

 years in Orange Halls and.
 School Houses, in places such as, Quilly,